make-that-work/simple-twitter-monitor/README.md

 # Twitter Monitor Scripts

 Twitter's API is really cool.
+Here are some starter scripts for working with it!

 ## Simple Script